 Biography

 Millie Gillespie (b.
 1999, London) is a contemporary painter based in Perth, Western Australia.
-Drawing on her professional background as an architect and educational background in both architecture and fine art, she creates large-scale abstract works that explore the delicate balance between structure and spontaneity.
+Drawing on her professional background as an architect and her education in both architecture and fine art, she creates abstract works that explore the delicate balance between structure and spontaneity.

 Gillespie’s paintings unfold through processes of layering, erasure, and gestural mark-making.
-Her compositions are paired back and atmospheric, often grounded in a restrained palette of closely related tones.

-At the heart of her visual language are hues of blue and green—colours that carry deep emotional resonance in her work.
+Her compositions are pared back and atmospheric, often grounded in a restrained palette of closely related tones.
+At the heart of her visual language are hues of blue and green — colours that carry deep emotional resonance in her work.
 Rather than referencing the sea or sky directly, they act as containers for feeling: quiet expressions of contemplation, longing, and memory.
-These tones become a kind of inner landscape—
+These tones become a kind of inner landscape —

 fluid,